-Chilli birds eye whole are one of Thailand's hottest chillies.
+Chilli Birds Eye whole are one of Thailand's hottest chillies.
 On the Scoville scale, they rate between 50,000 and 100,000 Scoville units.
 That's over 20 times hotter than a jalapeno but three times less spicy than a habanero.
 The heat can sneak up on you as the mature red Bird's Eye chilli can have a delayed potency, with the heat building as you eat the dish, and then lingering long after you stop eating.
 If your taste tends toward medium or mild-spiced foods, try de-seeding them, then mincing for less heat.
-Dried chillies taste rather different to the fresh variety due to the caramelisation of the sugars that occurs during the drying process.
+Dried chillies taste rather different from the fresh variety due to the caramelisation of the sugars that occurs during the drying process.
 Red chillies are a central ingredient in Thai cuisine, but Thai cooks also use green and yellow chillies, hence the three famous colours of Thai curry: green curry, red curry, and yellow curry.
 Each Thai dish is usually made with a certain chilli, although you can always easily substitute red chillies if you can't find green or yellow.
 Peppers of all sizes and shapes can be found in Thai cooking, including sweet bell peppers

+.
 The full range of chillies that The Spice People stock can be found here

 All chillies contain capsaicin which is known to have many health benefits including boosting the immune system, eliminating inflammation and aiding in weight loss.

 You may want to wear rubber gloves when working with these chillies, especially if you are a contact lens wearer.
-The chili oil and heat chemical, capsaicin, can stay on your fingers for several hours and really sting when you take out your lenses or touch your eyes.
+The chilli oil and heat chemical, capsaicin, can stay on your fingers for several hours and really sting when you take out your lenses or touch your eyes.